thisMicki/BrackenFavRoom/publish/README.md

 ## BrackenFavRoom

-Changes the Brackens favorite room to the Backroom like room found in the Industrial Layout, given that the room spawns in.
+Changes the Brackens favorite room to the Backrooms found within the Industrial Layout, given that the room spawns in.

 ##

-<h5>May be broken but I'll try to fix, ah.</h5>
+<h5>Everything should be fixed and working now.
+If you find any issues or mod incompatibilitys, please report them on the Github page.
+Thanks!</h5>

+##

+### Plans for the futur of this mod
+- Make an option that makes the Backrooms spawn every time on the industrial Layout
+- Make other funny or useful Bracken related changes to the game